vega/ipyvega/README.md

 ## Status

-This project is in a very early stage but we expect to have a working prototype in the next one or two months.
+This project is in a very early stage but we have a [working prototype](http://nbviewer.ipython.org/github/uwdata/ipython-vega-lite/blob/master/Example.ipynb).

 ## Get started with development